sabina-liwen/PCA-Practice-with-Scikit-learn/README.md

 - Step-by-step visualizations (scores, loadings, correlation circle)
 - Clarifying common pitfalls (standardization, interpretation of inertia, cos² vs. loadings)

+## Versions
+This repository contains two versions of the notebook:
+- **CN version**: the original learning notes with Chinese annotations, created during the initial self-study phase.
+- **EN version**: the English-annotated version, intended to make the content accessible to a broader audience.

 ## Tech stack
 - Python
 - pandas, numpy